-What is the suitable Lumens/ANSI Lumens for an indoor and outdoor project?
+What are the suitable Lumens/ANSI Lumens for a projector?

 The suitable lumens or ANSI lumens for a projector depend on several factors, such as the environment, screen size, ambient light, and intended use.

-For indoor use, a projector with a brightness of 200 ANSI lumens is usually sufficient for a small to medium-sized room with controlled lighting.
-For larger rooms or brighter environments, such as conference rooms or classrooms with windows, a projector with 1,000 to 2,000 ANSI lumens or higher may be required to ensure a clear and bright image.
+For indoor use, a projector with a brightness of 200 ANSI lumen is usually sufficient for a small to medium-sized room with controlled lighting.
+For larger rooms or brighter environments, such as conference rooms or classrooms with windows, a projector with 1,000 to 2,000 ANSI lumen or higher may be required to ensure a clear and bright image.

 For outdoor use, the required brightness will depend on the time of day and the amount of ambient light in the environment.
-For daytime use, a projector with at least 4,000 ANSI lumens or higher may be necessary to overcome the brightness of the sun.
-For nighttime use or in low-light environments, a projector with 2,000 to 3,000 ANSI lumens may be sufficient.
+For daytime use, a projector with at least 4,000 ANSI lumen or higher may be necessary to overcome the brightness of the sun.
+For nighttime use or in low-light environments, a projector with 2,000 to 3,000 ANSI lumen may be sufficient.

 In this article, we discussed what are lumen and ANSI lumen, as well as how to convert between them ( simple equation is ANSI lumens ≈ LED Lumens value / 2.4 ).
 What's more, suitable lumen ranges for indoor and outdoor needs were suggested.

 However, it's also important to note that higher brightness doesn't always mean better quality.
 A projector with a very high brightness level in a dark room may cause eye strain or wash out the colors in the image.
 In addition to brightness, other factors such as contrast ratio, resolution, throw distance, and color accuracy should also be considered when choosing a projector.